gradosevic/The-Game-of-Life/README.md

 ## Overview

-A simple implementation of Conway's Game of Life.
+A simple implementation of the Conway's Game of Life.

 ## Technologies used